 Getting to the Doll’s Head Trail

 There are two ways to get to Doll’s Head, but we took the paved pathway furthest from the parking lot entrance.
-If you go this way, you will follow this paved trail until you reach the boardwalk and the lake.
+If you go this way, follow this paved trail until you reach the boardwalk and the lake.

-When you near the boardwalks and the lake, you are close to the Doll’s Head Trail.
+You are close to the Doll’s Head Trail when you near the boardwalks and the lake.
 Currently, the boardwalks are closed due to damage, but you can still get nice lake pictures.
 We saw a person fly fishing on the day we went.
-I imagine he got lots of fish as I could see many fish swimming in the waters below.
+I imagine he caught many since we saw numerous fish swimming just beneath the surface.

-Final Thoughts on Visiting
+Final Thoughts on the Doll’s Head Trail